Life Insurance after recovering from Epididymitis.

 - Tender/painful testicle(s),

-- Discharge form the penis,
+- Discharge from the penis,

 - Blood in the semen,